Bring the Brains with yourself

 3. One and two hundred and fifty chairs, an appropriation of “One and three chairs” by Joseph Kosuth

 “Jay-gah” is an arrangement of miniature becoming critical in the scale of sight.
 In his work, Peyman draw the relation between power and “surface” to the tensions caused by the inflation of “volume”; the same inflation which, with the mediation of destruction of volume, in distorting the representation of power is infused with suspicion of eternity, in a manner that if a throne is always a throne, assuming it will work out, free from harm.
 However kings, in Shahnameh;“the Book of Kings” the likes of Jamshid, Zahhak, Fereydoun, Keykhosrow, Nowzar, Afrasiab, Keykavous, Bahman, Darab, Gashtasb and many more, would rise and fall within the verses of poems, how is it not clear why they all slipped on these thrones?
 Perhaps because it is the matter of one and three thrones rather than merely one throne.
 One of which is Zahhak’s throne, the other is the one Ferdowsi, the poet, has written in his poetry and the last is the one Mohammad Ghadimi Gilani has depicted.
 Nevertheless that “one throne” is the one Kaveh had overthrown the one that Peyman Shafieezadeh shows, no need to be overthrown, since it does not seem to be the seat of stability and solidity.
-Although no matter from which angle one looks at it, somebody appears to be assuming it: Nasser-el-din shah is sitting by the stairs, Churchill is sitting and painting, electric chair is waiting for the convict and Vladimir Lenin, sitting on his wheelchair, is gazing steadily at nowhere.
+Although no matter from which angle one looks at it, somebody appears to be assuming it: Nasser-el-din shah is sitting by the stairs, Churchill is sitting and painting, the electric chair is waiting for the convict and Vladimir Lenin, sitting on his wheelchair, is gazing steadily at nowhere.
 One is Sigmund Freud’s chair, other chairs and dining table at Dr Mohammad Mosaddeq’s home of exile in Ahmadabad Castle, Che Guevara, on a tractor seat ploughing his utopia, looks like Kaveh, and Simone de Beauvoir, who is sitting by Sartre’s grave, in tears.
 Picasso, Rembrandt, Dali, Magritte, Freud, Bacon, Wilson, Morris, Braque, Eloir, Warhol, Sally Mann, Weston, Beuys and Fotouhi are also there, with their chairs and Gaddafi, Bin-Ali, Stalin, Hitler and chauchescu are, as well, seated.

-In spinning the piece I attempted to weave the essence of “volume” into a cube, as its simplest presentation, and to weave the “throne” into a chair, so that, on square carpet of Kandovan, one would fold each six in the order of a cross to form a chair of paper and awareness.
+In spinning the piece I attempted to weave the essence of “volume” into a cube, as its simplest presentation, and to weave the “throne” into a chair, so that, on a square carpet of Kandovan, one would fold each six in the order of a cross to form a chair of paper and awareness.

 4. Sohrab Mahdavi and I were looking for an appropriate translation for ‘curating’.
 The reason for the quest was not merely our obsession to write properly in Farsi, we could not “understand” the way of understanding it in Farsi.
 After plenty of suggestions, which all had been disapproved for different reasons, Sohrab proposed “dabbaghi” which translates to “tannery”.
-It was better than the rest though the problem, to me, is the awful odour of the term.
-Tanning is processing; we might not be able to find a term closer than this, although in this manner what occurs to an artwork through the process of tanning makes it impossible to access its original nature again; leather will never transform into animal skin again.
+It was better than the rest though the problem, to me, is the awful odor of the term.
+Tanning is processing; we might not be able to find a term closer than this, although in this manner what occurs to an artwork through the process of tanning makes it impossible to access its original nature again; the leather will never transform into animal skin again.

 Intervention in artist’s practice is the critical point of selecting this term, and further than the term the nature of this act.
-Neither to the extent where it is managed or tanned, nor to the opposite where are some aspects not taken into account.
-For the reason ahead I opt for spinning: weaving fibres of image and meaning to the strength which something is woven.
+Neither to the extent where it is managed or tanned nor to the opposite where are some aspects not taken into account.
+For the reason ahead I opt for spinning: weaving fibers of image and meaning to the strength which something is woven.
 If not, at least the warp and the weft are separable.

 Location: Pejman Foundation: Kandovan